BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 [^25]: **Clear Labelling.** No security through obscurity.

 [^26]: **Seriously, Delete It!** It is very important that your recovery seed *not* be in Gordian Seed Tool as it creates an additional vector of action.
-This is especially important if you are using the same devie for your recovery seed and your active Gordian Seed Tool (not recommended!).
+This is especially important if you are using the same device for your recovery seed and your active Gordian Seed Tool (not recommended!).

-[^27]: **Separating Shares.** Part of this scenario ensures that there are no Single Points of Compromise (SPOCs) for your funds by ensuring that none of the keys are ever left unprotected, But, your set of three SSKR shares represents an unprotected key when any two are put together.
+[^27]: **Separating Shares.** This scenario ensures that there are no Single Points of Compromise (SPOCs) for your keys by ensuring that no locale has both a key and the methodology for unlocking that key.But, your set of three SSKR shares represents an unprotected key when any two are put together.
 So, you need to immediately divide them up, as planned.
-Don't Dela!
+Don't Delay!

 [^28]: **SSKR Security.** Remember that no one can do anything with these shares unless they have two of them, so even if you have to just give one to a friend, that's probably fine.
 They'd need a second one to have your key, and even then they'd need a second key to access your funds.